abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 script that runs on startup and initiates the app

 * `script-replacer.sh`
-this replaces RBP script with newer script(s) from a dir on the MDU server
+this replaces RBP script with newer script(s) from a dir on a remote server

 * `UPDATE-CONFIRM.sh`
 uploads a log file confirming if the updated script(s) have been uploaded to the RBP